Walden, a game

-Walden, a game is a first-person open-world video game developed by Tracy Fullerton and the USC Game Innovation Lab for Microsoft Windows, Mac OS X, PlayStation 4, and Xbox One.
+Walden, a game is a first-person open-world video game developed by Tracy Fullerton and the USC Game Innovation Lab for Microsoft Windows, Mac, PlayStation 4, and Xbox One.
 The game translates the experience of naturalist and author Henry David Thoreau's stay at Walden Pond in 1845–47 to a video game.

 Gameplay and plot

 The gameplay in Walden, a game is balanced between several goals: surviving in the woods through self-reliant living; seeking inspiration in the woods through attention to animals, sounds, solitude, and books; and exploration and discovery of the social and personal context leading to Thoreau's experiment.

 The survival simulation focuses on the four "necessaries of life" as described by Thoreau in the book Walden—food, fuel, shelter, and clothing.
 Players must care-take these aspects of their life in the woods in order to maintain their energy.
 If they fail to do so, they will faint from exhaustion.

-The inspiration aspects of the game focus on several of the themes discussed in the later chapters of the book Walden—visitors, sound, solitude, and reading.
-Players can find inspiration by exploring the woods and interacting with animals (visitors), finding places of solitude, which are marked by cairns, listening to the sounds of civilization (wagons, a train whistle, church bells, etc.) that can be heard from the edges of the woods, and reading the books found throughout the woods.
+The inspirational aspects of the game focus on several of the themes discussed in the later chapters of the book Walden—visitors, sound, solitude, and reading.
+Players can find inspiration by exploring the woods and interacting with animals (visitors), finding places of solitude, which are marked by cairns, listening to the sounds of civilization (wagons, a train whistle, church bells, etc.) that can be heard from the edges of the woods, and reading books found throughout the woods.
 When the player is inspired, the colors and sounds of the game are richer, however, if they let their inspiration fall, these colors and sounds will become dull.

 In addition to care-taking survival and inspiration, the player may also explore Thoreau's world to discover a series of intertwined stories about his life and the tensions in the world around him that sent him to the woods for his experiment in self-reliant living.
 Letters and visits from his mentor Ralph Waldo Emerson explore his ambitions as a writer.
 A series of poetic clues from his sister Sophia leads the player to secret areas of the woods and to an understanding of a mutual tragedy.
 Other storylines follow Thoreau's involvement in the Abolitionist movement of the times, his work as a surveyor, and his connections to prominent scientist Louis Agassiz.

 The game takes place over the course of the first year of Thoreau's stay in the woods, as does the book Walden.
 At the end of the year, as Spring comes, Thoreau experiences a rebirth and re-connection to life, and the player can choose to leave the woods, or to stay and continue their own experiment.